 The County Profile Reports.
 The County Profile Reports present individual county indicator data in a format intended to make it easy to examine relationships between indicators and across themes for a single county.
 Each County Profile Report begins with a concise summary of indicator highlights for the county, then presents a quick-reference table of the most recent indicator data, and finally provides more detailed indicator trend data in user-friendly charts.
 The reports are available for each of the region's fourteen counties, and are produced every two years.

 Summary Highlights.
-For the most recent indicator data, Lincoln shows mixed results in most theme areas.
-The County out-performs the region on these key indicators:
+For the most recent indicator data, Mecklenburg outpaces the region on all but a few indicators.
+In these six theme areas, Mecklenburg outperforms the region on nearly all indicators: